Best Indian Courtroom Dramas You Will Enjoy!

-This is one of the finest films ever made.
-With intriguing and thrilling court procedures, Pink explains and defines to us the meaning of consent of a woman before touching her.
-It becomes more relevant and interesting when a male lawyer takes up the duty to do so.
-No one better than Amitabh Bacchan could do imagined for this role.
-The three women in the movie have a wonderful job conveying us their helplessness and innocence.
-The chills we get during the final judgment is the success of the film.
+Pink is one of the finest films ever made in Bollywood.
+With intriguing and thrilling court procedures, Pink explains and defines to us the significance of consent of a woman.
+It becomes more relevant and inspiring when a male lawyer takes up the duty to do so.
+No one better than Amitabh Bachchan could have pulled off this role.
+The three women in the movie have done a brilliant job conveying to us their helplessness and innocence.
+The chills we get during the final judgment is everything that this film stands for.

 4. Oh My God (Hindi)

-A man goes to court to fight his case against God; this is the plot of Oh My God and as interpreted is a really funny and thought-provoking film.
-Paresh Rawal plays Kanjilal Mehta who has lost his shop in an unexpected earthquake and is denied his insurance claim as it was an Act of God.
-Resolute to get his insurance money, Kanjilal summons every messenger of god to the court to return him his money.
+A man goes to court to fight his case against God; this is the plot of Oh My God.
+And as you must have guessed, it is a really funny and thought-provoking film.
+Paresh Rawal plays Kanjilal Mehta, a cunning small business owner, who has lost his shop in an unexpected earthquake.
+The insurance company denies his claim citing the earthquake as an Act of God.
+Resolute to get his insurance money, Kanjilal summons every messenger of God to the court.
 With its refreshing content, the film is worth a watch and questions on our symbolizing of God.

 5. Mulk (Hindi)

 Islamophobia is a not-so-discussed topic in our country.
-In spite of being a diverse country that accommodates the myriads of religions and cultures, our attitude towards the Muslim community has always been that of suspicion.
+Despite being a diverse country that accommodates the myriads of religions and cultures, there have been incidents citing exclusion of the Muslim community in our country.
 Mulk is an audacious film that discusses not just Islamophobia but also terrorism.
-Tapsee Pannu and Rishi Kapoor are brilliant in their roles.
+Taapsee Pannu and Rishi Kapoor are brilliant in their roles.
 Mulk is a film that we should watch at least once in our life.